bmbkr/trustedinjector/README.md

  - Profit?

 ## Compiling
-I used Visual Studio 2022 for this, so compile with that.
+I used Visual Studio 2022, so compile with that in x86 mode.

 ## Credits
  - me (lol)